dechamps/FlexASIO/CONFIGURATION.md

 opened with, PortAudio will *automatically* and *implicitly* convert to the "closest" type that works.
-Sadly, this cannot be disabled, which means it's impossible to be sure what sample type is actually used in the PortAudio backend, aside from examining the log.
+Sadly, this cannot be disabled, which means it's impossible to be sure what sample type is actually used in the PortAudio backend, aside from examining the [FlexASIO log][logging].

 The valid values are `Float32`, `Int32`, `Int24` and `Int16`.

-**Note:** it makes sense to choose a specific type when using a backend that goes directly to the hardware, bypassing the Windows audio engine (e.g.
-WASAPI Exclusive, WDM-KS).
+**Note:** it makes sense to choose a specific type when using a [backend][BACKENDS] that goes directly to the hardware, bypassing the Windows audio engine (e.g. WASAPI Exclusive, WDM-KS).
 In other cases, it usually does not make sense to choose a type other than 32-bit float, because that's what the Windows audio pipeline uses internally, so any other type would just get converted to 32-bit float eventually.

 Example: